Managing L-1A Visas For Business Leaders

-An L-1A visa is a nonimmigrant status and visa typically valid for three years, with two-year extensions, for a maximum stay of seven years.
-With an L-1A visa nonimmigrant classification, a U.S. employer is allowed to transfer an executive or manager from an affiliated foreign office to one in the United States or send such an employee to the U.S. to establish one.
-Qualified employees entering the United States to establish a new office will be allowed a maximum initial stay of one year instead of three years, but they are also eligible to extend their visas for the maximum seven year stay.
+An L-1A visa is a nonimmigrant status and visa typically valid for three years, with two potential two-year extensions, for a maximum stay of seven years.
+With an L-1A visa nonimmigrant classification, a U.S. employer is allowed to transfer an executive or manager from an affiliated foreign office to one in the United States or to send such an employee to the U.S. to establish a new office.

 Common Questions And Answers About L-1A Visas